The 17-year conflict between Boeing and Airbus is over—as the West unites against China

-After nearly two decades, American and European leaders are ending a bitter war over aircraft subsidies for Boeing and Airbus, the two largest aerospace manufacturers in the world.
+After nearly two decades, American and European leaders are ending a bitter trade war over aircraft subsidies for Boeing and Airbus, the two largest aerospace manufacturers in the world.

 Boeing, which was founded in Seattle, and Airbus, which is headquartered in France and the Netherlands, have long been rivals in the global aircraft market.
 Seventeen years ago, a dispute arose over state subsidies, which the U.S. claimed Europe was providing to support Airbus, thus violating international agreements.
 In 2019, the World Trade Organization ruled that the argument was valid, paving the way for Washington to slap tariffs worth up to $7.5 billion on European exports and furthering the Trump administration’s cross-Atlantic trade war.